NVIDIA/TensorRT-LLM/examples/multimodal/README.md

     The built engines lie in `trt_engines/${MODEL_NAME}/int4_weightonly/1-gpu`.
     You should use this directory as `--llm_engine_dir` argument to `run.py`

-6. (Optional) One can also use LLaVA/VILA with other quantization options, like SmoothQuant and INT4 AWQ, that are supported by LLaMA.
+5. (Optional) One can also use LLaVA/VILA with other quantization options, like SmoothQuant and INT4 AWQ, that are supported by LLaMA.
-   Instructions in [../llama/README.md](../llama/README.md) to enable SmoothQuant and INT4 AWQ can be re-used to generate quantized TRT engines for LLM component of LLaVA/VILA.
+   Instructions in LLaMA [README](../llama/README.md) to enable SmoothQuant and INT4 AWQ can be re-used to generate quantized TRT engines for LLM component of LLaVA/VILA.

    For example,